-I would like to thank the committee's deputy chair, Sen. Hervieux-Payette, for the leadership role she has taken at different stages in our study.
-Thanks to her sustained effort, we were able to add to our order of reference the study of potential ways to improve the protection of tax-free savings accounts (TFSAs) and registered retirement savings plans (RRSPs).
+I would like to thank the committee's deputy chair, Senator Hervieux-Payette, for the leadership role she has taken at different stages in our study.
+Thanks to her sustained effort, we were able to add to our order of reference the study of potential ways to improve the protection of tax-free savings accounts, TFSAs, and registered retirement savings plans, RRSPs.

 Honourable senators, RRSPs were introduced in the 1957 budget.
 This measure responded to arguments from professional associations stating that their members were facing discrimination because of their ineligibility to receive a tax deduction such as the one associated with occupational pension plans.

-Tax-Free Savings Accounts (TFSAs), introduced by the current Conservative government in the 2008 budget, allow Canadians to earn investment income on a tax-free basis.
-Tax filers are able to make annual TFSA contributions of up to $5,000 on which — unlike RRSP contributions — taxes have already been paid.
+Tax-free savings accounts, TFSAs, introduced by the current Conservative government in the 2008 budget, allow Canadians to earn investment income on a tax-free basis.
+Tax filers are able to make annual TFSA contributions of up to $5,000 on which — in contrast to RRSP contributions — taxes have already been paid.
 The annual contribution limit is indexed to inflation and is rounded to the nearest multiple of $500.
-Like RRSPs, unused TFSA contribution room can be carried forward to future years.
+As with RRSPs, unused TFSA contribution room can be carried forward to future years.